QCDIS/NaaVRE-website/Readiness-level-framework.md

 Additionally the virtual lab should be made publicly available.

 #### First use responsibilities
-The following roles have a responsibility in this phase:
+The following roles should be assigned during first use:
 - Virtual lab owner / Principal investigator: Uses the virtual lab to do their research.
 Publishes a paper in the ecosystem domain.
 - Virtual lab core developers: Provide support to the virtual lab owner.
 - Networked infrastructures scientist: Publishes a technical paper.